lsbardel/python-stdnet/docs/source/backends/redis.rst

     <<basekey>>:idx:<<field name>>:<<field value>>

-If the model specify an :ref:`implicit ordering <implicit-sorting>` via the :attr:`stdnet.orm.base.Metaclass.ordering` attribute, indexes are stored in sorted sets rather than sets.
+If the model specify an :ref:`implicit ordering <implicit-sorting>` via the :attr:`stdnet.odm.base.Metaclass.ordering` attribute, indexes are stored in sorted sets rather than sets.